← All articles

 1. Export transactions from your bank as CSV.

-2. **Use our CSV to IIF converter** — free for up to 25 rows.
+2. Use our CSV to IIF converter — free and unlimited.

 3. Map your columns: Date, Description, and Amount.